Kambiz GhaneaBassiri

-Kambiz GhaneaBassiri (کامبیز قانع بصیری), is Professor of Religion at Carleton College in Northfield, Minnesota.
+Kambiz GhaneaBassiri is Professor of Religion at Carleton College in Northfield, Minnesota.
 Prior to joining the faculty of Carleton College, GhaneaBassiri was the Thomas Lamb Eliot Professor of Religion & Humanities at Reed College.
 He is the author of A History of Islam in America: From the New World to the New World Order and Competing Visions of Islam in the United States: A Study of Los Angeles.
 He co-edited All Religion Is Inter-religion: Engaging the Work of Steven M. Wasserstrom and Non Sola Scriptura: Essays on the Qur'an and Islam in Honor of William A. Graham.
 He is a founding editor of the book series, Islam of the Global West published by Bloomsbury Academic Publishing.
 Both him and his books have been quoted and referred to a multitude of times.
 He has been named a Carnegie Scholar by the Carnegie Corporation of New York and received a Guggenheim Fellowships Award in the Humanities for his work on the mosque in Islamic history.